theeye-io-team/theeye-integrations/scanoss/readme.md

    </tr>
    <tr>
    <td>
-     Now set the deployment approvers, in this demo both are the same.
+     Now set the deployment approvers, note that in this demo both are the same.
      The ones who receive the notification, in this demo, again, both are the same.
      And you should configure a Webhook to continue the deployment.
-However In this tutorial We are not setting this.
+However in this tutorial WWe are not setting this.
    </td>
    <td>
          <img src="./images/imagen7.png" width="70%" height="auto" >